{{item.title}}

 The deduction will not be excluded (corrected) if the total value of the benefit(s) covered by the ‘BUA’ is 'minor'.
 This means that the deduction right is maintained in the normal way if the value of the benefits in kind (business gift, gift, or employee benefit) in a financial year does not exceed 227 euro (excluding VAT) per beneficiary (business relation, institution, employee).
 If the value exceeds this limit, the deduction for benefits in kind for that individual will be corrected in its entirety.
 ‘Value' should be understood as the acquisition cost, cost price or production cost, excluding VAT.
 For goods that are normally depreciated, these costs are spread over a period of five years for movable goods and ten years for immovable goods.

-The BUA specifies how to calculate whether the threshold amount of euro 227 is exceeded.
+The Dutch BUA decree prescribes how to determine whether the threshold amount of 227 euro has been exceeded.

-Until January 1, 2024, the practice of the Dutch tax authorities was that the amount of a personal contribution (excluding VAT) for employee benefits, gifts, or other donations could be deducted from the total expenses tested against the threshold.
-If the expenses fell below the BUA threshold in this way, the entrepreneur could deduct the VAT on the expenses.
+Until January 1, 2024, it was common practice that any employee contribution (excluding VAT) for staff provisions, business gifts, or other gifts could be deducted from the total expenses for the purpose of calculating whether the threshold is exceeded.
+If, as a result of employee contributions, the expenses remained below the BUA threshold, the business was allowed to deduct the VAT on those expenses.

-Based on this policy, a benefit to an employee with a total value of 250 euros, where the employee paid a personal contribution (excluding VAT) of 25 euros, did not lead to a BUA correction.
-However, according to the Dutch Secretary of Finance, this deduction of the personal contribution is a policy that is, strictly speaking, broader than the wording of relevant Decree (“BUA”).
-For this reason, the explanation of this policy has been removed from the Tax Administration's website.
+For example, based on this policy, a benefit to an employee with a total value of 250 euro, where the employee paid a personal contribution (excluding VAT) of 25 euro, did not lead to a BUA adjustment.